Neurosurgery side effects

 You might have some swelling and bruising on your face.

-Many factors will influence how you feel after surgery, including the type of surgery you've had, and the size and location of your tumour.
+Many factors will influence how you feel and your side effects after neurosurgery, including the type of surgery you’ve had, and the size and location of your tumour.

-You may experience some or all of the following temporary effects:
+You may experience some or all of the following temporary side effects of neurosurgery:

 For the first few days, one of the top priorities for your healthcare team will be ensuring that the pressure in your head doesn’t increase.